Why are your candy bars so expensive?

 Right away, you can see that our bars are much heftier, and contain no artificial ingredients and no hydrogenated oils.

-They’re also made by hand; meaning that one of our skilled employees, with specific training and experience, has spent their time making sure your candy bar came out just right.
-We love our employees, and it’s important to us that we take care of them; that means paying good wages, keeping reasonable hours, and offering health insurance – and all that adds up pretty quickly.
+They’re also made by hand; meaning that several of our skilled employees, with specific training and experience, have spent their time making sure your candy bar came out just right.
+We love our employees, and it’s important to us that we take care of them; that means paying living wages, keeping reasonable hours, and offering health insurance and other benefits – many of which are not standard in the food industry – and all that adds up pretty quickly.

 Finally, our candy bars are just a ton of work!
 Since we do everything by hand, it takes a while from start to finish.